uipath-certification/uipath-certification.github.io/_posts/2020-11-11-input-output-argument-names.md

 ---
 layout: answered-question
 author: Serge
-title: UiPath Arguments Naming Conventions
+title: how to name UiPath Arguments
 blurb: In and Out isn't just for burgers.
 It's for UiPath arguments too.
 Know your UiPath Argument naming conventions to pass the Associate and Developer UiPath exams.
 difficulty: 7
 objective: